 Pick the Right Location

-Location is as key to a first date as it is for buying a house.
+Location is key to a first date as it is for buying a house.
 You need somewhere with atmosphere but not crammed with people.
 Somewhere where you can talk but won’t feel awkward if you pause and most of all somewhere you both feel comfortable.
 For many of us, this means expensive restaurants or jam-packed bars are out of the question.
 A comfortable local pub, relaxed restaurant or coffee shop can all make ideal first date locations.

-If you feel more comfortable with an activity led date then a wander round your local art gallery or farmers market could help to keep the conversation flowing.
+If you feel more comfortable with an activity led date then a wander around your local art gallery or farmers market could help to keep the conversation flowing.
 The cinema is often used as an easy first date option but it can be a lazy choice.
 A first date is about getting to know someone and figuring out if you would like to see them again, sitting in the dark and not talking won’t tell you anything at all.

 If you are setting out on over 50s dating then it can be easy to assume you are old enough and wise enough to keep yourself safe.
 This may be true but you are still meeting with a stranger and you should take simple steps to protect yourself.
 You should always meet in a public place with plenty of people around.
 You should also let someone know where you are going and what time you expect to be back.
 Older daters often like to keep their dating discreet but this no excuse for not telling at least one friend or loved one where you are.
 If you feel uncomfortable with your date at any point, leave and never feel under any pressure to continue a date that makes you feel upset or intimidated.
 Your safety should always come first.